 Be sure to review the SACS application deadlines to ensure your SACS application materials are received a timely fashion!

 Apply for the SACS during the Fall semester.
-Applications open August 1 and close September 26, 2018.
+Applications close September 25, 2020.

 Currently studying at TTU as an international student on a F-1 visa